microDM/Utility-codes/README.md

   4. contigPlot.py - For plotting density plots of contig lengths.
 (Usually used for WGS genomes/ draft genomes / MAGs)

     Usage: python contigPlot.py fastaDir (directory of genomes)

+  5. fastp-stats.py - To make the summary of filtering process after running fastp on multiple FASTQ files

+    Usage: python fastp-stats.py